Disaster Recovery Services

 Akita offers a wide range of IT services that are designed to form part of a larger business continuity plan.
 These include:

-Cloud backup – Ensures your business data is replicated safely offsite in our reliable datacentres.
-Vital in case IT hardware is damaged, stolen or fails, or if business data is lost through a malware attack.
+Cloud backup – Ensures your business data is backed up safely offsite in our reliable datacentres.

 Hosted desktops – Running your organisation’s desktops from a cloud environment increases flexibility and security.
 If a PC is stolen or destroyed, all data is held within the cloud so staff can access their work from another PC or device.